Cliff Simpson (athlete): Rugby union

 A fullback, Simpson was a member of the Toko Rugby Football Club in Milton.
 He played for the South Otago representative rugby union team between at least 1947 and 1950.

 Later life

 Simpson worked as a stock agent.
-He moved to the Manawatu in the early 1950s, living first in Feilding, and later at Halcombe.
+He moved to the Manawatū in the early 1950s, living first in Feilding, and later at Halcombe.
+He died in Feilding on 10 December 2023.